 How a distribution agreement works:

 You are the Publisher in this case but we broker the deals with the bookstores.
-You maintain the stock, purchase the stock and have it delivered it to Cedar Fort for distribution.
+You maintain the stock, purchase the stock and have it delivered to Cedar Fort for distribution.

 Amazon (non KDP) (KDP prints books and they are very limited in quality and size options)